Performance Testing and Optimization - Comprehensive Guide 2025

 Your application is slow.
 But where exactly is the problem?

-Profiling is the process of analyzing execution time of each function in your application.
-It's like an X-ray for your code - identifies where the application spends most of its time.
+Profiling analyzes execution time of each function in your application.
+Think of it as an X-ray for your code.
+It shows where the application spends most of its time.
 Slow database queries?
 Inefficient algorithms?
 Memory leaks?
 Excessive object allocations?
-The profiler will show you all of this with millisecond precision.
+A profiler pinpoints all of this with millisecond precision.

 .NET Performance Profiling